 If freedom of speech is not something you have ever paid much attention to, or have taken for granted, you just might want to pay a little more attention in the future!
 As we watch censorship and political correctness sweep across nations, people have become more, and more intimidated to speak up, and say what their beliefs are, and what is actually real truth.
 The bullying is ridiculous, if someone doesn’t agree they automatically are labeled a hater and ganged up on.
 Offending someone is just the worst thing in the world today.
 Never mind that people have been getting offended since the beginning of time and it will continue.
 Sooner or later we all offend someone, or get offended it happens in life.
 The lessons we should be getting from it are to respect each other and forgive.
 Learn to work things out, let go of anger instead of holding on to it, grow and become stronger and eventually heal.
 Learning to cope and heal is the key to why, what is going on in France is such a disservice to women.
-Censorship which is exactly what I am talking about takes away the opportunity to talk about the issue of abortion and babies with Down syndrome.
+Censorship is taking away the opportunity to talk about the issue of abortion and babies with Down syndrome.

 What is happening in France with this viral ad is tragic, when you look at the fact that 86% of babies with Down Syndrome are being aborted.
 The video addresses common fears a woman has with having a child with Down Syndrome.
 It is meant to reassure women that having a baby with Down Syndrome isn’t a bad thing at all.
 After all a baby is a baby, or have the members of France’s Council of State forgotten that?
 They are responsible for actually banning this viral and sweetly reassuring video.
 It has helped women to embrace, accept, and love their child, instead of fearing for their future, and possibly making the biggest mistake of their lives.
 They banned the video so that it wouldn’t “disturb the conscience” of the French women who had aborted their babies with Down Syndrome.